 The History of San Francisco Law School

 San Francisco Law School rose from the rubble of the 1906 earthquake and fire to establish itself as the first evening law school in the western United States.
-Incorporated in 1909, San Francisco Law School became a non-profit institution in 1941 and has been housed in its present campus at 20 Haight Street since 1968.
+Incorporated in 1909, San Francisco Law School has been housed in its present campus at 20 Haight Street since 1968.

 Throughout its history, San Francisco Law School has provided a quality legal education for a successful career in the legal profession.